VERA passive sensor: Versions

 VERA is supplied in a number of versions.
 VERA-AP is the civilian long-range air traffic control (ATC) version, which only exploits civilian SSR transponders at 1030 and 1090 MHz.

 VERA-E is the export version of the military ESM version of the system, also referred to as the VERA-S/M in its national mobile version.
 In addition, the shorter range VERA-P3D system is marketed for highly accurate monitoring of transponder-equipped ground vehicle movement at airports.
 The manufacturers also market an ESM triangulation system known as BORAP.

-Czech company ERA in cooperation with the German SMAG introduced a brand new mobile antenna mast for its system VERA-NG.
-The prototype is due to be finished in Q1/2017 and be ready for first deliveries at the end of this year.
+Czech company ERA in cooperation with the German SMAG introduced a brand new mobile antenna mast for its system VERA-NG in 2017.